Skip to main content

 EDR Library Item configuration interface showing settings or Blueprint assignment

-Configuring File detections Settings
+Configuring File Detection Settings

 1